 – Butenafine (Lotrimin Ultra): The active ingredient in Lotrimin Ultra Athlete’s Foot Cream, butenafine hydrochloride, helps cure most athlete’s foot between the toes in a week if used as directed.

-Lotrimin Ultra relieves itchy, cracked feet and toes with this easy-to-apply, prescription strength formula for athletes and other active people.
+Lotrimin Ultra relieves itchy, cracked feet and toes with this easy-to-apply, prescription-strength formula for athletes and other active people.

-This drug is also used for treating skin disorder called pityriasis, a fungal infection that causes the skin of the neck, chest, arms or legs to lighten or darken.
+This drug is also used for treating a skin disorder called pityriasis, a fungal infection that causes the skin of the neck, chest, arms or legs to lighten or darken.
 Clotrimazole is an antimicrobial azole that acts to inhibit fungal development.

 – Tolnaftate (Tinactin): Tolnaftate is used to treat skin infections such as tinea pedis, ringworm, and ringworm.
 This is a fungicide that inhibits the growth of fungi.